codingfogey/fontawesome-bundle/README.md

 Additionally it provides two [Twig](http://twig.sensiolabs.org/) functions to include icons.

-NOTICE: Currently these functions do work only if you did not change the CSS prefix.
+NOTICE: Currently these functions do not work if you changed the `@fa-css-prefix` variable.

 Single Icons can be added with the `fa_icon( icon [, options] )` function.
 It takes one or two parameters: